The purpose of this guide is to provide general guidance for importers who wish to import Mainland chilled chickens* into Hong Kong.

 In Hong Kong, the legal framework for control of food safety is laid down in Part V of the Public Health and Municipal Services Ordinance (PHMSO), Cap.
 132 and its subsidiary legislation.
 The basic requirement, as stipulated in Section 54 of the Ordinance, is that no food intended for sale should be unfit for human consumption.
 Specifically, Imported Game, Meat, Poultry and Eggs Regulations (IGMPER) of the Ordinance stipulate requirements for import of such foods i.e. Mainland chilled chicken.

-The chilled chickens must come from Mainland processing plants approved by the Department.
-A list of approved plants is at Appendix II.
+The chilled chickens must come from Mainland processing plants approved by the Department and the General Administration of Customs, P. R. China (GACC) .

 Regulation 4(3)(b) of the IGMPER allows the Department to impose conditions related to the import of game, meat , poultry, eggs or prohibited meat for the protection of public health.
-The import of Mainland chilled chickens is subject to compliance with conditions set out in Appendix III.
+The import of Mainland chilled chickens is subject to compliance with conditions set out in the import licence (Appendix I).
 From time to time, the Department will review such import conditions to ensure that latest developments are incorporated to ensure food safety.
 Any importer who fails to comply with the condition(s) is liable to legal action.
-Besides, the import permission in writing granted may be invalidated and/or imported chilled chickens can be rejected.
+Besides, the imported chilled chickens can be rejected.

 One condition is that chilled chickens must be transported by a vehicle which has been approved by the Director of Food and Environmental Hygiene.
-The approval of vehicle for transporting Mainland chilled chickens shall be subject to compliance with conditions as contained in Appendix IV.
-In this connection, the importer should apply for approval in the form at Appendix V.
+The approval of vehicle for transporting Mainland chilled chickens shall be subject to compliance with conditions as contained in Appendix II.
+In this connection, the importer should apply for approval in the form at Appendix III.

 Under the Import and Export Ordinance, Cap.
 60, import of frozen or chilled beef, mutton, pork and poultry is subject to import licensing control.
 The Department is responsible for issuing import licences for these foods.
 Thus, importers of Mainland chilled chicken are also required to apply for import licence from the Department for each consignment of chilled chickens.
 For details of such application, please refer to the "Guide to Application for Import Licence for Frozen Meat, Chilled Meat, Frozen Poultry and Chilled Poultry" issued by the Department.
 The guide can be browsed at the Department's website.